In This Article

 - Not ideal for ultra-advanced DeFi trading tools.

-3. Binance Wallet: Most Secure Web3 Wallet to Trade Bitcoin & Altcoins
+5. Binance Wallet: Web3 Hot Wallet to Trade Bitcoin & Altcoins in the Binance Ecosystem

 Binance Web3 Wallet is a natural fit for crypto traders who want the convenience of a major exchange with the added benefit of self-custody.
 Built directly into the Binance app, this wallet offers seamless access to the entire Binance ecosystem—spot trading, DeFi, NFTs, and staking—without sacrificing ownership of your private keys.